 DOH published regulations regarding health warnings on alcoholic beverage labels in December 2017.
 However, DOH withdraw this regulation in 2020 (See Post's GAIN report).
-Both domestic and foreign players, particularly the American alcoholic beverage sector, had voiced strong opposition to the regulation.
+Both domestic and foreign players, had voiced strong opposition to the regulation.
 The main concerns about the regulation included the lack of clarity regarding the definition of a container, challenges to complying with the regulation, increased costs for manufacturers, uncertainty regarding how DOH would enforce compliance, and a lack of evidence regarding the efficacy of changing health labels to reduce alcohol abuse.

-Post is monitoring the situation, and although the regulatory status has not changed as of this writing, they may do so after this report has been published.
+Post expects that updated regulations will be proposed again in future.
 Therefore, before exporting to South Africa, it would be prudent to verify with Post or your local connections whether anything has changed or been modified.